 Elmer C. Albatross of Baccano! is always smiling and happy.
 He'd be The Messiah were it not for the fact that there are times where one shouldn't be smiling and jokey, so he just comes across as creepy.
 Oh, and he's friends with Huey Laforet.

-Albireo Imma Ku:Nel Sanders also has a perpetual Cheshire Cat Grin, although he's generally much more suspicious than Kaede.
+Albireo Imma a.k.a.
+Ku:Nel Sanders also has a perpetual Cheshire Cat Grin, although he's generally much more suspicious than Kaede.

 Takeshi Yamamoto from Katekyo Hitman Reborn!, for the most part.
 When he stops smiling though, you had better start hoping you can run faster than the baseball player, because you're about to get screwed over epically because Yamamoto is ticked off.

 This is a characteristic of sculpture from the Archaic period.
 One notable example is the "Dying Warrior from the Temple of Aphaia", which depicts a wounded man pulling an arrow from his chest... with a cheerful smile.

 The Joker, obviously (his appearance was based partly on the Laughing Man).
 So perpetual is his scary grin that if he ever stops grinning for an extended period of time, it's like his version of the Broken Smile, and it's a sure sign that either something has very definitely gone wrong with him (more so than usual, that is), or the proverbial crap has gotten seriously real.

 There's also Mad Harriet who's smile is quite similar to the Joker.

 For the first portion of his appearance in Transmetropolitan, Presidental candidate Gary Callahan is one of these.
 That's why they call him "The Smiler" (also to contrast with incumbent "The Beast").
 He rapidly loses the quality once he starts dealing with Spider Jerusalem.